abregado/roleplay-book-gen/_chapters/06_encounter_types.md

 A character can only benefit from a single Long Rest every 24 hours of in game time.

 A character must have at least 1 hit point to be able to benefit from a Long Rest.

+Any Death saving throw failures that a player character has are removed during a Long Rest.

 If a character is suffering from the Exhausted condition at the start of a Long Rest, they may remove one level of the condition.